FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 <<< @/../../docs-snippets/src/guide/cookbook/transferring-assets.test.ts#transferring-assets-5{ts:line-numbers}

 Always remember to call the `waitForResult()` function on the transaction response.
 That ensures the transaction has been mined successfully before proceeding.

+_Note: Use `batchTransferToContracts` solely for transferring assets to contracts.
+Do not use account addresses with this method.
+For multiple account transfers, use `batchTransfer` instead._

 ## Checking Balances